ucl-medical-genomics/DNA_methylation_data_processing/DNA_methylation_preprocessing_summary.md

 *   Norm G red and green
 *   Norm T red and green
 *   Norm ACGT red and green

+An alternative version of these plots can be generated with `shinyMethyl`<sup>12</sup>, an interactive tool providing a convinient way of identifying potentially problematic samples.
+The package also provides the possibility to visually inspect the distribution of covariates across slides (currently not working for EPIC).

 ### 3.3 Identification of sample mismatches